CryptoHoes/CryptoHoesICO/index.md

 ### Support or Contact

 Having trouble?
-Feel free to email all comments, questions and concersn to Cryptohoesdev@gmail.com and we will reach out/publicly announcce any updates on the project.
+Feel free to email all comments, questions and concersn to Cryptohoesdev@gmail.com and we will reach out/publicly announcce any updates on the project!